wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve EdgeCmd utility help.md

 # Retrieve EdgeCmd utility help

-The EdgeCmd utility provides a 'Help' utility with instructions on how to use EdgeCmd utility.
+The EdgeCmd utility includes command-line syntax help that can be accessed directly from a command line.

-## View general help instructions
+## View general help

-Complete the following to view help instructions on how to use the Edgecmd utility:
+Complete the following steps to view help on how to use the Edgecmd utility:

-1. Open command line.
+1. Open a command prompt.
-2. Type the following in the command line and press Enter.
+2. Type the following command and press Enter.

 	```bash
 	edgecmd Help
 	```

-## View component help instructions
+## View component help

-Complete the following procedure to view help instructions for a registered component that Edge Data Store supports:
+Complete the following steps to view help for a registered component for Edge Data Store:

-1. Open command line.
+1. Open a command prompt.
-2. Type the following in the command line, replacing `<componentId>` with the value that you want, and press Enter.
+2. Type the following command, replacing `<componentId>` with the component ID, and press Enter.

 	```bash
 	edgecmd Help <componentId>